-This Woodrow Wilson Center Project identifies and charts the unfolding security trajectory of an early 21st century unpredictable global phenomenon: the ascent of alternative energy as a socio-political, techno-economic and ideological megatrend in the context of the ongoing global technological revolution, the world in disequilibrium and the new Great Power Competition.
+This Woodrow Wilson Center project identifies and charts the unfolding security trajectory of an early 21st century unpredictable global phenomenon: the ascent of alternative energy as a socio-political, techno-economic, and ideological megatrend in the context of the ongoing global technological revolution, the world in disequilibrium, and the new Great Power Competition.

-This competition marks a significant shift toward rivalry between major powers that have the capabilities to be a critical threat to each other.
+This competition designates a significant shift toward rivalry between major powers that have the capabilities to be a critical threat to each other.
 These great powers have amassed sufficient military, political, and economic, ideological capacities allowing them to exert influence and compete in strategic areas and even on a global scale.
 These heightened abilities pose a challenge to the relative pre-eminence of the United States and move toward displacing U.S. global leadership.

 Through the prism of the alternative energy megatrend’s trajectory in a world of profound transformation, Alexander Mirtchev’s THE PROLOGUE analyzes the upcoming global security challenges that are geopolitical, geo-economic, defense- and nuclear-related, and environmental in nature.
-On this basis the study outlines the 21st century global security transformations and the approaches, strategies, and policies relevant to these developments.
+On this basis, the study outlines the 21st century global security transformations and the approaches, strategies, and policies relevant to these developments.

 The study addresses the following questions: